-Whilst we do our best to offer Mental Health Support we are not always available.
-We have collected some helpful information together here for you with a few links for you to use as well as phone numbers.
-If you need help or you think someone you know does, please do not hesitate to reach out for either help or advice.
+Whilst we do our best to offer mental health support we are not always available.
+We have collected some useful information together here for you with a few links for you to use as well as phone number.
+If you need help or you think that someone you know does, please do not hesitate to reach out for help or advice.

 Our mental health is our most precious resource.
 During stressful times it can be difficult to look after our minds in the way we look after our bodies.
 Yet, just as hunger pangs tell us that we need to eat, and our thirst tells us that we need to drink, our feelings are telling us that we have other needs too.

 Feelings of anxiety and panic may seem overwhelming; they are our bodies’ way of telling us that things are too much, so learning to breathe deeply and slow down are as important as eating and drinking for our mental health.

 Every feeling that we have is important overall, and as we start to listen to ourselves, we can begin to identify times when we might need to reach out for some extra help.

 We have included information which can be helpful when you need some extra support.

 Saneline is open from 4.30-10.30pm: 0300 304 7000

 Papyrus HOPELINE UK is available for anyone aged under 35 0800 068 4141 Weekdays 10am-10pm, weekends 2pm-10pm

 Text 07786 209697, email: pat@papyrus-UK.org

 Campaign against living miserably CALM for anyone identifying as male.
 0800 58 58 58 open from 5pm-12pm every day.
 They also have a webchat service.